Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

 \subsection{Quantum Correlation--Likeness Indicator (QCLI)}

 We measure the discrepancy between the empirical order distribution $m$ and the classical binomial reference $b$ using the Jensen--Shannon divergence \citep{menendez1997jensen}:

-where $D_{\mathrm{KL}}$ is the Kullback–Leibler divergence \citep{kullback1951kullback}, and $M=\tfrac12(m+b)$. $I_{\text{QCLI}}$ evaluates how far the \emph{shape} of correlation order spectrum deviates from i.i.d.\ classical randomness.
+where $D_{\mathrm{KL}}$ is the Kullback--Leibler divergence \citep{kullback1951kullback}, and $M=\tfrac12(m+b)$.
+Here we explicitly write $I_{\text{QCLI}}(p)$ to emphasize that the indicator quantifies a property of the underlying distribution $p$.
+For notational simplicity, we will suppress the dependence on $p$ and write $I_{\text{QCLI}}$ in the following. $I_{\text{QCLI}}$ evaluates how far the \emph{shape} of correlation order spectrum deviates from i.i.d.\ classical randomness.
 Large values indicate structured interference patterns that are not compatible with binomial noise.
-This quantity has several good properties be used as an indicator: \begin{enumerate} \item \textbf{Correct null behavior.} If the data have no structured parity content beyond i.i.d. noise, then $m \approx b$ in expectation and $I_{\text{QCLI}} \rightarrow 0$. \item \textbf{Permutation invariance.} Orders ignore which bits participate; only the order distribution matters.
+This quantity has several good properties to be used as an indicator: \begin{enumerate} \item \textbf{Correct null behavior.} If the data have no structured parity content beyond i.i.d. noise, then $m \approx b$ in expectation and $I_{\text{QCLI}} \rightarrow 0$. \item \textbf{Permutation invariance.} Orders ignore which bits participate; only the order distribution matters.
 This matches IQP’s combinatorial ``order'' view. \item \textbf{Bounded scale.} $D_\mathrm{JS}(m\Vert b)$ is bounded in $[0,1]$, while $D_\mathrm{KL}(m\Vert b) = \sum_i m_i\log\frac{m_i}{b_i} \in [0, n]$ since for the binomial baseline $b_k=\tfrac{\binom{n}{k}}{2^n}$, the smallest probability $b_{\min}=2^{-n}$ implies that the maximum $D_\mathrm{KL}$ grows linearly with system size $n$. \item \textbf{Scale-free across $n$.} Associate with the bounded scale, because both $m$ and $b$ live on $\{0,\dots,n\}$, the statistic compares shapes, not absolute mass at any specific order.
-This lets us compare datasets of different bitlengths. \end{enumerate} It can be shown that, to second order, $D_\mathrm{JS}(m\Vert b)$ behaves as a weighted $\ell_2$ distance around the binomial baseline (Appendix~\ref{app:JS_distance}):
+This lets us compare datasets of different bit-lengths. \end{enumerate} It can be shown that, to second order, $D_\mathrm{JS}(m\Vert b)$ behaves as a weighted $\ell_2$ distance around the binomial baseline (Appendix~\ref{app:JS_distance}):

 Consequently, by defining the total variation distance $\mathrm{TV}(m,b)=\tfrac12\sum_k |m_k-b_k|$, and applying the Cauchy--Schwarz inequality,

 where we have used $\sum_k b_k = 1$.
 It follows that

 We obtain the total variation bound of our correlation indicator $I_{\text{QCLI}}$: